hypersolutions/hypermock/README.txt

 The tests use XUnit.
 This allows the common tests to work for both UWP and Desktop frameworks.
 Again, the tests reside in a shared project.

 A note of caution.
-These tests are picked up by the test explorer built into VS but you need to ensure that the default process arhcitecture is set to match the build configuration othewise the UWP tests may not be listed.
+These tests are picked up by the test explorer built into VS but you need to ensure that the default process architecture is set to match the build configuration othewise the UWP tests may not be listed.

 Branches